← Back to blog index · 2026-05-10

 - Big capital has cheaper alternatives (institutional OTC), doesn’t come to DeFi

-Bitfinex Funding rates are determined by margin trader leverage demand:
+This funding market’s rates are determined by margin trader leverage demand:

 - BTC/ETH rallies → traders open leverage → funding rates spike